-At the moment, the country is locked in a difficult situation.
+This civil war is still going on today and the country is locked in a difficult situation.

 The Houthi rebels don't accept that Hadi's government makes their rules.
-They believe in a new ruling group, with a leader called Mohammed Ali al-Houthi.
+They believe in a new ruling group with a leader called Mohammed Ali al-Houthi.

 However, much of the rest of the world - including the UK and the US - do not accept this.
 They both support the government in Saudi Arabia.